SouthernMethodistUniversity/project-lab/sections/6Workplan.md

 [<<<Previous](5Outreach.md) | [Next>>>](7Sustainability.md)

-# Work plans: Scoping and scheduling your work
+# :yellow_circle:Work plans: Scoping and scheduling your work

 Work plans describe the work to be done, the deadlines by which the work will be done, and who will do the work.